Improving your project with SBT

 Do it with style

-I have seen few big and successful projects.
-What they had in common were the developers that wanted to keep quality high on each level.
+I have seen a few big and successful projects.
+What they had in common were the developers who wanted to keep quality high at each level.
 That means they all had their style guidelines that everyone was obligated to follow - but hardly anyone would try to learn formatting rules by heart!
 Instead, each of those projects relied on some automatic formatter that was not subject to opinion or mistake.
 Simply - you work here, your code will be formatted with X, EOT.
 That got rid of all discussions about indentations, where spaces should go and where shouldn’t and with good tests covering a large part of the projects, reviewers could actually focus on more important things: whether code makes sense, whether it will be maintainable in the future, does it leave no place for misunderstandings etc. That is why some people consider defining formatter for the project as a rule 0 of project configuration.

 What I used with great success was a combination of Scalariform and Scalastyle.
 The former is a formatter that (by default) runs on each compilation (which means that as long as our developers commit code they actually run we have consistent codebase with no additional effort).
 The latter is a style checker.
-As those two don’t cover exactly the same elements of style guide they compliment each other.
-For instance, by default Scalariforms might merge some lines into one line (it doesn’t have a sense of line length limit, unfortunately), then Scalastyle might catch that and let us know that we need to handle this specific case ourselves (I admit that no line-length-limit is the greatest weakness of Scalariform).
+As those two don’t cover exactly the same elements of style guide they complement each other.
+For instance, by default Scalariform might merge some lines into one line (it doesn’t have a sense of line length limit, unfortunately), then Scalastyle might catch that and let us know that we need to handle this specific case ourselves (I admit that no line-length-limit is the greatest weakness of Scalariform).

-To use them we start by adding plugins to SBT (again, in project/plugins.sbt):
+To use them, we start by adding plugins to SBT (again, in project/plugins.sbt):

 addSbtPlugin("org.scalariform" % "sbt-scalariform" % "1.5.1")